Varsoli

 Varsoli is a village in Mawal taluka of Pune district in the state of Maharashtra, India.
 It encompasses an area of 240.03 ha.

 Administration

-The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
+The village is administered by a sarpanch, an elected representative who leads a gram panchayat.
 In 2019, the village was not itself listed as a seat of a gram panchayat, meaning that the local administration was shared with one or more other villages.

 Demographics

 At the 2011 Census of India, the village comprised 381 households.
 The population of 1533 was split between 770 males and 763 females.